Skip to main contentSkip to navigation

 Board-Level NVMe Repair for Failed Controllers

-When an NVMe controller's voltage regulator, PMIC, or passive components fail, the drive will not power on.
-Because many NVMe controllers implement hardware encryption, the original controller must be repaired when encryption is present; swapping a new controller loses the encryption keys and makes the data unrecoverable.
+NVMe board-level repair restores the original controller when its voltage regulator, PMIC, or passive components fail.
+Because most NVMe controllers implement hardware AES-256 encryption, the original controller must be repaired; swapping a replacement controller loses the encryption keys and makes the data permanently unrecoverable.

-We use Hakko microsoldering stations with hot air rework to replace failed voltage regulators, capacitors, and resistors on NVMe drive PCBs.
+Failed voltage regulators, capacitors, and resistors on NVMe drive PCBs are replaced at the iron or hot air station as appropriate.
 For BGA controller packages with cracked solder joints (common after thermal cycling), we reball the BGA connections to restore electrical contact between the controller die and the PCB traces.

 This is the same board-level repair capability that sets our Mac data recovery and logic board repair apart.
 Other recovery labs outsource board repair or skip it entirely, declaring the drive unrecoverable.
 We do the repair in-house.